How images are collected

 Google Earth does not display a collection date for 3D images.
 That's because the aerial images are collected over multiple dates.
 This makes it possible to show detailed terrain and buildings.

 When viewing historical images, the date indicated on the time slider means that the images shown were captured on or before that date.

 - If the database contains two overlapping images of a place collected the same day, only one of them will be viewable in Google Earth.

 - Sometimes the dates shown on the time slider and in the status bar are off by one day due to timezone differences between the image collection date/time and the timezone of the computer.

-- By default, Google Earth uses the host computer’s time zone, but this can be changed to UTC or any other time zone through the time slider Settings .
+- By default, Google Earth uses the host computer’s time zone, but this can be changed to UTC or any other time zone through Date and Time Options .